-As fall and winter approach, summer crops produce their final yield of the year.
 If your garden usually sits empty through winter, this is the year to make those cold days count.
 You really can continue gardening in winter in many gardening zones!

 A wide variety of vegetables and herbs are easy to grow in cold conditions, given the right protection.
 Some will produce throughout the season, while others will come back to life in spring if they are covered properly.
 A few winter-friendly herbs and veggies will grow in containers, but most need more space and shielding from harsh weather.